WRAPUP 5-Ukrainan defenders hold out in Donbas city under heavy fire | Law-Order

 WRAPUP 5-Ukrainan defenders hold out in Donbas city under heavy fire

-Ukrainian forces were on Sunday resisting a Russian assault on Sievierodonetsk, the largest city they still hold in the eastern Donbas region, but were weathering heavy artillery barrages, Ukrainian officials said.
+Ukrainian forces were on Sunday resisting a Russian assault on Sievierodonetsk, the largest city they still hold in the Luhansk region of the Donbas, but were weathering heavy artillery barrages, Ukrainian officials said.

-The shelling was so intense it was not possible to assess casualties and damage, the governor of the Luhansk region, Serhiy Gaidai, said.
+The shelling was so intense it was not possible to assess casualties and damage, Luhansk governor Serhiy Gaidai said.
 Dozens of buildings have been destroyed in the past few days.
 "The situation has extremely escalated," Gaidai said.

 The Ukrainian government meanwhile urged the West to provide it with more longer-range weapons to turn the tide in the war, now in its fourth month.
 The battle for Sievierodonetsk, which lies on the eastern side of the Siverskyi Donets River, has become the focus of attention as Russia ekes out slow but solid gains in the Donbas, comprising of the Luhansk and Donetsk regions.